• Thu, April 30, 2026

 Sunova Solar headquarters in China.
 Photo: Reproduction

-According to Strategic Study of Distributed Generation da greener, Sunova Solar is among the five most remembered photovoltaic module companies in the integrators’ view and in seventh place among those with the highest imported volume for Brazil, with 952 MWp.
+According to the Strategic Study of Distributed Generation da greener, Sunova Solar is among the five most remembered photovoltaic module companies in the integrators’ view and in seventh place among those with the highest imported volume for Brazil, with 952 MWp.

 With this seventh position, the company represents more than 5% of market share based on 17,8 GW of panels imported last year.